 Additional Requirements.
-Applicants for the Certificate in International Business must earn a "C" (2.00) or higher in each of the courses selected for the certificate, have at least a 2.50 GPA for all course work applied to the certificate, and have completed all of the business course work at ASU Main.
+Applicants for the Certificate in International Business must earn a "C" (2.00) or higher in each of the courses selected for the certificate, have at least a 2.50 GPA for all course work applied to the certificate, and have completed all of the business course work at the Tempe campus.